 - Talk to your financial aid counselor to determine additional cost/semester and how this may affect your personal award situation.

-- If your manager has approved one course on co-op, you can register on-line without a petition.
+- If your co-op coordinator has approved one course on co-op, you can register on-line without a petition.
 You must complete “I Am Here” at the appropriate time.

 To enroll in two courses* during co-op (Fall or Spring semester only)**, you will also need to: